gauthierginier/adc-heroku/README.md

 ### Tests

 1. Create environnement variables.
-If you run flask application varibles will be recreated.
+If you run flask application locally varibles will be recreated.
   ```sh
   $ export FLASK_SECRET_KEY=lol
   ```